Tour est, salle 7

 The splayed vaults of the arrow-slits have also been decorated with the same false-stone red pattern.

 The wall-arches were framed by a set of two red and yellow strips.
-Look carefully at the jack-arches (the arches located at the intersection of the wall and the segments of the vault, divided by the ribs), you will notice medallions and two faded fleurs-de-lis.
+Look carefully at the jack-arches (six the arches divided by the ribs), you will notice medallions and one faded fleur-de-lis.

 Beneath the chamfered abacuses, the crocket consoles are representative of the late XIIth century gothic style.
-They rest on human figures, whose hair was uniformly painted in yellow outlined in black; the crockets were outlined in red and blue.
+They rest on human figures, whose hair was uniformly painted in yellow outlined in black; the crockets were painted in red with blue highlighting.

 Note that all the figures stare straight ahead with bulging eyes.